Polymer Bianchi-I with polymer matter: Summary

 Our main results indicate that having different polymer scales, or state widths, for the two anisotropy variables gives rise to distinct cosmological dynamics.
 Similarly, depending on whether the volume polymer scale is larger than, equal to, or smaller than the anisotropy scale, the resultant dynamics are qualitatively different.
-Furthermore, the location of the bounce depends on initial conditions, and there is asymmetric evolution across the bounce for both the volume, and the anisotropies.
+Furthermore, the location of the bounce depends on initial conditions and the matter polymer scale.
 We also derived an effective Friedmann equation (which is not known yet for LQC models) that shows a quantum bounce, and we computed a relationship between the shear scalar and the effective anisotropy energy densities, similar in form to the effective Friedmann equation.

 One of the main objectives of this study was to elucidate the effect of the matter polymer scale on the dynamics of the universe.
 We found that polymer quantization of the scalar field produces substantially different dynamics than a standard Schrodinger quantized, or classical, scalar field.
-Furthermore, we saw that varying the matter polymer scale leads to qualitatively different behavior for the volume and the anisotropies, as well as other cosmological quantities like the scale factors, the Hubble parameters, and the shear scalars.
-Furthermore, the matter polymer scale also affects the location of the bounce, as well as the amount of asymmetry in the volume and anisotropies (before and after the bounce).
+Furthermore, we saw that varying the matter polymer scale leads to qualitatively different behavior for the volume and the anisotropies, as well as other cosmological quantities like the scale factors, the Hubble parameters, and the shear scalars, and it also affects the location of the quantum bounce.

 A useful extension of this work would be to the Bianchi-IX (Mixmaster) model \cite{Misner:1969hg} where, as the singularity is approached, the geometry is approximated well by a Bianchi-I solution with (Kasner \cite{1921AmJM...43..217K}) transitions taking place between different Bianchi-I solutions \cite{Misner:1969ae}.
 A study of the semiclassical dynamics of this model (where only the gravity part is polymer quantized) appears in \cite{Muzammil:2025nuv}, and an analysis of the Mixmaster dynamics in the dust time gauge was discussed in \cite{Ali:2017qwa}.
 It will be interesting to see how the polymer quantization presented here (and in particular the polymerized matter field) will affect the Kasner transitions, and what its implications will be for the Belinski-Khalitnikov-Lifshitz (BKL) conjecture \cite{1971SvPhU..13..745B}.
 We leave this for future studies.